johnhany/MOAAP/README.md

 * OpenCV 3.2.0 (including opencv_contrib 3.2.0)

 All tests are passed on Windows 10 and Ubuntu 16.04.

+For Chp3 and Chp6, configuring native build with CMake in Android Studio is required.

 For Chp3, compiling OpenCV Android SDK with opencv_contrib modules is required.